 “Perfect for hummus and dips and for sandwiches.
 Heat and enjoy!” (frozen)

-I really love good pita bread.
-The fresh “pita bread original pockets” at Trader Joe’s have been OK in a pinch but its far from what I would call good pita (not too mention they used to give you 6 and now its just 4!
-Shrinkflation in action)
+I love good pita bread.
+For the past few years, the pita at Trader Joe’s, their long running item “pita bread original pockets” have been OK in a pinch but are far from what I would call good pita (not too mention they used to give you 6 and now its just 4!
+Shrinkflation in action) This “original pita bread” ($1.59) Trader Joe’s is big, and very thin.
+So thin these are not sturdy enough to count on to make a pocket Hold the food without falling apart as you eat it.

-With the new Egyptian Baladi sourdough pocket bread Trader Joe’s finally has an excellentand authentic pita which is sturdy enough to split open and make a pocket that will hold ingredients.
-Say for a falafal sandwich.
+With the new Egyptian Baladi sourdough pocket bread Trader Joe’s finally has an excellentand authentic pita which is sturdy enough to split open and make a pocket that will hold ingredients, say for a falafal sandwich.
 And it’s Delicious.
 The BALADI SOURDOUGH POCKET BREADS are made by an Egyptian bakery for Trader Joe’s.
 So the real McCoy.
 These say “Product of Egypt”.
 Baked, then frozen, so as close to fresh as possible.

 Trader Joe’s says: “We now offer Trader Joe’s Baladi Egyptian Sourdough Pocket Bread in our freezers.
 Made for us by a supplier in Egypt, these versatile (vegan) Baladi Pocket Breads take only a matter of minutes… to heat… before they’re puffed up, toasty, and ready to eat.
 Once heated, they have a tasty, slightly tangy Sourdough tinge to their flavor profile, and are ideal for stuffing with your favorite fillings.
 We’re partial to going with a classic combo of Falafel, chopped cucumbers, and our Garlic Spread-Dip, though they’re equally excellent when stuffed with our Gyros or Shawarma Chicken Thighs, too.
 And, of course, you can just serve them for dipping in hummus or tahini, as they do in Egypt.”

-Here is my honest review of Baladi Pocket Bread.
-Wow.
+I give these a Wow.
 These are EXCELLENT.
-A great product.
-I was so impressed at how good these are and found them these pita breads to be so tasty and satisfying.
-They were even delicious just eaten simply with butter on them too as bread with our meal.
+I was so impressed at how good these are.
+I found this pita so tasty and satisfying.
+They were even delicious just eaten simply with butter on them.
 Versatile.
-Between this new Baladi pocket bread and TJ’s Lavash I am super happy to have these Middle Eastern bread options.
+Between this new Baladi pocket bread and TJ’s Lavash flatbread I am super happy to have these Middle Eastern bread options at TJ’s.

 Nice light whole wheat flavor.
 Natural ingredients.
 No preservatives.
 They come frozen in a resealable bag, with 5 breads inside the package and cost just $2.29.
-What a great deal.
-They are soft, fluffy inside yet sturdy enough for a pocket, or to use to scoop up any dip like hummus or what have you, pick up foods, hold up to falafal, or use for any sandwich, or even I think used as the base for mini pizza (see below).
+They are soft, fluffy inside yet sturdy enough for a pocket, or to use to scoop up any dip like hummus or what have you, pick up foods, hold up to falafel, or use for any sandwich, or even I think used as the base for mini pizza (see below).

 Match these with your favorite hummus for sure!